Breach of Contract

 Contracts are made - and broken - every day, but when it counts enough to be in court, you need a lawyer who is experienced, tenacious, dependable, and who will fight for your company.
 We have represented companies from throughout the United States and from foreign countries, including China, in breach of contract lawsuits in Texas.

-We have more than 25 years of experience representing businesses in breach of contract lawsuits.
-If you think you have a contract that has been broken, or if someone claims you breached a contract, We may be able to help.
+The firm has more than 25 years of experience representing businesses in breach of contract lawsuits.
+If you think you have a contract that has been broken, or if someone claims you breached a contract, we may be able to help.
 Give us a call to schedule an appointment.
 The firm only represents clients based upon a signed, written agreement.
 In some circumstances, we offer a free, no obligation, initial, in-office consultation.